codewizard13/ehw-cheatsheets/how-to/github/github-mult-profiles-ssh-v05__final.md

 ssh-add ~/.ssh/id_ed25519_personal    # New personal key
 ```

-> If you used a passphrase, you'll be prompted for it here.
+> 💡 **Tip**:  If you used a passphrase, you'll be prompted for it here.
 This stores the key in memory for the session.

 ---